igordertigor/rcfiles/README.md

 pomorodi timers out there, but -- surprisingly -- none of them had good tracking of overtime, which I think is important if you want to improve on your pomodori planning.
+If you just want everything to work, I suggest just creating a virtual environment, installing triforce and running it with the configuration you would like to use.
+Not that triforce will expect a folder in your home directory called `bin`.

 To get the python tools running, you would simply create a (temporary) virtual environment, install *triforce* into it, run *triforce* with the